markmetcalfe/LightControl/README.md

 # LightControl

-A lightbulb that can be remotely controlled online
+A lightbulb that can be remotely controlled online, with the ability to see it change live!

 ## Background